sarandd1234/course-registration-system/README.md

 (**4/2**)

 **Saran : Backend Developer**
-Yesterday, I finalized backend integration with the AWS RDS database and supported the team during frontend and testing integration.
-I helped troubleshoot connection issues, including environment setup such as ensuring proper .env configuration across team members, so the API could run correctly locally.
+Yesterday, I finalized the backend setup and confirmed all endpoints (authentication, course search, and eligibility) are fully working and connected to the AWS RDS database.
+I also helped fix file structure issues in GitHub by organizing everything into a proper backend folder so the team can run the project correctly.
-Today, I am continuing to support integration across the frontend and QA testing, assisting with any issues that come up, and making sure all components are working together smoothly for the sprint review and demo.
-I am also helping verify that all endpoints return correct data during testing.
+Today, I’m supporting the team by helping everyone re-clone the repo, set up their environment (.env file), and troubleshoot any connection or server issues.
+I’m also assisting with frontend integration and helping QA begin testing endpoints.
-I don’t have any blockers at the moment.
+I don’t have any blockers at the moment, but I’m actively helping resolve team issues related to setup and syncing.

 **Madilynn : Database Engineer**
 Yesterday, I focused on improving the database design and validating its structure.
 I updated the ERD to ensure it fully adheres to Third Nominal Form and made sure those changes were accurately reflected in the corresponding entity table.
 I also ran several COUNT and JOIN queries to verify data relationships and confirm everything is functioning as expected.